hwine/repo-template/README.md

-# work-template-python
+# repo-template

-template for work based Python projects
+template for repositories -- focussed on Mozilla

 ## Notes